flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 For complete beginners, the task of making these tradeoffs is impossible because doing so requires experience.
 Beginners won't even know that it's necessary to make these decisions.
+At the same time, more experienced developers would prefer to spend their time and energy solving more important problems.

 Frameworks make these decisions for us, allowing us to focus on business logic, and they do so by introducing _communication systems_